Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 • Ultra-Thin Coatings: Requires very little time and material for deposition.

 PE-CVD enhances cookware durability and longevity by forming ultra-hard, non-stick coatings that resist scratching, chipping, and wear from everyday use.
 The precise deposition process creates a robust bond with the cookware's surface, preventing flaking or degradation over time.
-This ensures consistent performance and extended product life, even under high-heat and frequent use conditions.
+This ensures consistent performance and extended product life of up to 10 years (following simple care instructions), even under high-heat and frequent use conditions.

 No, significant variations exist among PE-CVD coatings.
 Key factors to consider include: